 Piebald genes can be identified in a Dane beforehand using gene tests to avert the complete piebald puppies in any litter.
 Responsible and moral breeders strive to keep their breeding stock healthy and defects free.
 As the Piebald Danes can increment on the number of hearing impaired Danes in Harlequin pedigree.

 Here is what anti Piebald breeding standpoint suggests,

 Breeding two entire Piebald Danes together is not a good idea to begin with.
 For instance, if a Piebald dam, carrying two piebald genes is bred with an accurately marked Harlequin Dane.
 The litter would include 2 perfectly marked mantles, 2 exactly marked Harlequins, 2 Boston headed Merle puppies, and two piebald puppies.
 One of which appears Merlequin and is therefore a Merle piebald.

 Well apparently the litter produced from this breeding are fine and capable.
 Albeit they are not.
 All the puppies born to a piebald and harlequin bred litter are piebald genotypically or phenotypically or both.
 Particularly all show quality perfectly marked puppies are piebald carries.
 Yet phenotypically the puppies are apt.
 Mainly such piebald gene carrying Danes are sold and bred without any record of holding piebald genetic material.

 Here is the problem, when the perfectly marked piebald gene holding Danes are further bred more dogs having piebald genes are produced in the future generations.
-This will increase the number of excessive white gene, i.e piebald in the lineage.
-In this way piebald gene carriers keeps on increasing in the genetic material of the great Dane breed.
+This will increase the number of excessive white genes, i.e piebald in the lineage.
+In this way piebald gene carriers keep on increasing in the genetic material of the great Dane breed.